Last updated: ‘Tis the season: A Black Friday e-commerce checklist

 This period can make or break a year for a retailer.

-We have clients that will take up to £10m of online orders over this period which is a significant percentage of their annual online revenue.
-Getting black Friday right can pay huge dividends for a retailer, whereas getting it wrong can be a very costly mistake.
+We have clients that will take up to £10m of online orders over this period, which is a significant percentage of their annual online revenue.
+Getting Black Friday right can pay huge dividends for a retailer, whereas getting it wrong can be a very costly mistake.

-Being a veteran of a number of Black Fridays, and bearing some of the scars of mistakes, I’ve seen both successes and failures, so following is my Black Friday e-commerce checklist for retailers.
+Being a veteran of a number of Black Fridays, and bearing some of the scars of mistakes, I’ve seen both successes and failures, so the following is my Black Friday e-commerce checklist for retailers.

 Black Friday e-commerce checklist: 10 things that make or break online holiday retail sales